codaline-io/angular-stl-model-viewer/README.md

 Contributing
 ===
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using `yarn lint` and `yarn test`.
+Lint and test your code using `npm run lint` and `npm run test`.

 [live-demo]: https://codaline-io.github.io/angular-stl-model-viewer